Girl Scout Cookie History

 Early in the twenty-first century, every Girl Scout Cookie had a mission.
 New cookie box designs, introduced in fall of 2000, were bold and bright, capturing the spirit of Girl Scouting.
 Two licensed bakers produced a maximum of eight varieties, including three that were mandatory (Thin Mints®, Peanut Butter Sandwich/Do-si-dos®, and Shortbread/Trefoils®).
 All cookies were kosher.
 And, much to the excitement of our youngest Girl Scouts, Daisies started selling cookies!

-We’ve recently redesigned Girl Scout Cookie packaging, announced National Girl Scout Cookie Weekend 2016 (February 26–28), and introduced our very first gluten-free Girl Scout Cookie!
-But the really big news is the launch of the Digital Cookie platform—a fun, safe, and interactive space for girls to sell cookies, taking the iconic cookie program digital.
-A bold step into the future of the Girl Scout Cookie Program, Digital Cookie introduces vital twenty-first-century lessons about online marketing, app usage, and ecommerce to Girl Scouts, who will be in the driver's seat of their own Digital Cookie businesses.
-But most importantly, Digital Cookie retains the one-to-one personal approach to selling that is essential to the program.
+With the announcement of National Girl Scout Cookie Weekend (the next one is February 23–25, 2018) and the introduction of our very first gluten-free Girl Scout Cookie, the decade was off to a big start.
+But the really big news was the launch of the Digital Cookie® platform in 2014.
+A fun, safe, and interactive space for girls to sell cookies, Digital Cookie takes the iconic cookie program digital and introduces Girl Scouts to vital 21st century lessons about online marketing, app usage, and ecommerce.
+But most importantly, Digital Cookie retains the one-to-one personal approach to selling that is essential to the success of the program and the girls who participate.

 Interested in Girl Scout History?